KC-7/ai-art-site/README.md

 **On Heroku:**

-- Link to the custom domain etc
+- Link to the custom domain
 - Set up authorisation token

 **On Gitpod:**